I have a diploma in vegan and vegetarian nutrition and enjoy experimenting with new recipes and ingredients.

 Breakfast: Peanut Butter and Banana Smoothie Bowl

-The smoothie was delicious and the bits of crunch from the cereal and nuts were just right.
-I feel this combination would be lovely as ice cream so I've added that idea to my ever growing to-do list.
-My 18 month old enjoyed the smoothie bowl too so it was a hit all round.
-Plus there is enough left for tomorrows breakfast.
+The smoothie was delicious, and the bits of crunch from the cereal and nuts were just right.
+I feel this combination would be lovely as ice cream, so I've added that idea to my ever growing to-do list.
+My 18-month-old enjoyed the smoothie bowl, too, so it was a hit all around.
+Plus, there is enough left for tomorrow's breakfast.

-I was pretty late coming to eat tofu and the first time I tried it, I really wasn't keen on the texture and thought it was very plain and uninteresting.
-My first thought was that the texture reminded me of scramble eggs, which really didn't work in stir fry.
-Since then I have learnt about the different types of tofu and how it is like a sponge for any flavours you wish to add.
-I've heard of tofu scramble and seen many recipes but never actually tried it.
-In our house tofu is generally bread crumbed and fried or marinated and added to rice or stir fries.
-I am planning to make tofu katsu tomorrow so now was a good time to use up the remaining half a block of tofu and give scrambles a try.
-I chose a recipe from Fork and Beans and used Marigold stock powder.
-I added some sliced baby chestnut mushrooms and quartered cherry tomatoes and fried those with the crumbled tofu.
+I was pretty late coming to eat tofu, and the first time I tried it, I really wasn't keen on the texture and thought it was very plain and uninteresting.
+My first thought was that the texture reminded me of scrambled eggs, which really didn't work in stir-fry.
+Since then, I have learnt about the different types of tofu and how it is like a sponge for any flavours you wish to add.

-I also had crisps and some dark chocolate.
+I also had crisps and some dark chocolate on the side.

-I like jacket potatoes as a nice, simple but filling dinner when I have lots of other things to do, or don't feel like cooking.
-Simply pop them in the oven and an hour later out comes delicious fluffy potatoes with a crispy crunchy skin.
-I often have sweetcorn and sliced leeks fried in a little Pure spread on jacket potato but fancied something different.
+I like jacket potatoes as a nice, simple-but-filling dinner when I have lots of other things to do or don't feel like cooking.
+Simply pop them in the oven, and an hour later out comes delicious fluffy potatoes with a crispy, crunchy skin.
+I often have sweet corn and sliced leeks fried in a little Pure spread on jacket potatoes but fancied something different.

 © 2017 Claire